 E-Signatures

-Pactly’s e-signature capability handles this.
-You create a signature request directly from the contract record, add signers, place signature fields on the document, and send.
-Each signer receives a link to review and sign.
-You can track progress, send reminders, and see exactly who has signed and who has not.
+Pactly handles signing directly from the contract record.
+You add signers, place signature fields on the document, and send.
+Each signer gets a link to review and sign, and you can track who has signed, who hasn’t, and send reminders.

 What’s Covered in This Section